uestcnklwcomm/dynamic_spectrum_cartography/README.md

 # dynamic_spectrum_cartography
 This repository includes codes for proposed approaches and all the baselines of paper 10.1109/TSP.2025.3531872: Dynamic Spectrum Cartography: Reconstructing Spatial-Spectral-Temporal Radio Frequency Map via Tensor Completion.

 Get started by simply running **Dynamic_SC.m**.
-This will return a visualization result together with reconstruction errors.
+This will return a visualization result together with reconstruction errors, under a ray-tracing scenario.

 ![Example](Example.png)